The State of Iowa requires that “construction contractors” register with

 registration fee.
 A self-employed contractor who does not pay more than

-$2,000 annually in wages to others working with them, and who does not
+$2,000 annually in wages to employ others (do not include yourself), and who does not

 work with or for other contractors in the same phase of construction,